organix/uFork/ufork-wasm/vm.md

 the syntax and semantics of instruction statements.
 The **Input** depicts the stack before the operation.
 The **Output** depicts the stack after the operation.
-The top of the stack is the right-most element.
+The top of the stack is the right-most item.

  Input               | Instruction         | Output       | Description
 ---------------------|---------------------|--------------|-------------------------------------